keisuke-okb/ez-sound-capture/README.md

 # ez-sound-capture
-EZ Sound Capture is a simple GUI program that allows you to record audio from your selected recording device or loopback audio output device.
+EZ Sound Capture is a simple GUI program using [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) that allows you to record audio from your selected recording device or loopback audio output device.
 **This program is designed to work even on PCs that do not have a stereo mixer installed!**

 ![image](https://github.com/keisuke-okb/ez-sound-capture/assets/70097451/88067a26-e986-4164-8a16-fdec51e3b890)